Ultrabenosaurus/OpenTrack/README.md

 ##To Do##

 * Enhance new field generation to be as reliable as possible
-* Convert main code to close, make track.php an interface?
+* Convert main code to class, make track.php an interface?